-- 26. (1) The chairperson of the relevant authority, the appeal tribunal or a panel of appeal may cause any person who is or may be affected by or is concerned in the consideration of a particular matter by the relevant body, to be notified in the prescribed 15 manner to be present at any meeting, with notice to him or her of the date, time and place of the meeting at which his or her presence is required and the relevant matter to be considered thereat. - (2) A person who has received a notice in terms of subsection (l), shall personally appear before the relevant body on the date and at the time and place set out in the notice 20 and may appoint an advocate or attorney to assist him or her. - (3) The chairperson of a body referred to in subsection (1) may cause any person to be summonsed in the prescribed manner to be present at any meeting to- - (a) give evidence; or - (b) produce any document or any other thing which is in his or her possession or 25 custody or under his or her control and which, in the opinion of the chairperson, relates or may relate to a matter to be considered thereat, with notice to that person of the date, time and place of the meeting at which his or her presence is required.
+- 24. (I) The chairperson of the relevant authority the appeal tribunal or a panel 01 appeal may cause any person who is or may be affected by or is concerned in the consideration of a particular matter by the relevant body, to be notified in the prescribed manner' to be present at any meeting, with notice to him or her of the date, time and place of the meeting at which his or her presence is required and the relevant matter to be considered thereat. - (2) A person who has received a notice in terms of subsection (1), shall personally appear before the relevant body on the date and at the time and place set out in the notice and may appoint an advocate or attorney to represent him or her. - (3) The chairperson of a body referred to in subsect on (1) may cause any person to be summonsed in the prescribed manner to be present at any meeting to- - (a) give evidence; or - (b) produce irny document or any other thing which is in his or her possession or custody or under his or her control and which, in the opinion of the chairperson, relates or may relate to a matter to be considered thereat, with notice to that person of the date, time and place o' the meeting at which his or her 20 presence is required.